nbwikle/estimating-interference/README.md

 - [`USAboundaries`](https://github.com/ropensci/USAboundaries)  (0.4.0)
 - [`WeightIt`](https://cran.r-project.org/web/packages/WeightIt/index.html)  (0.13.1)

+### `countbart` package install

+In addition to the above packages, the `countbart` package must be installed from source.
+This package implements the log-linear BART models used in our paper.
+The package tarbal has been included as `./src/countbart_0.1.tar.gz`, and the install is performed in Section 1 of the script `./R/main.R`.

 ## Data

-Publicly available data have been archived for download at the beginning of the analysis (doi = ZENODO).
-They require X GB of space within the subdirectory.
-Unfortunately, due to privacy considerations, the health outcome data (pediatric asthma ED visits and Medicare all-cause mortality in Texas) may not be publicly distributed.
-Instead, we have included synthetic data as a placeholder.
-There are **X main data sources:**
+Publicly available data have been archived for download at the beginning of the analysis (doi = 10.5281/zenodo.8015586).
+They require 3.4 GB of space within the subdirectory.
+Unfortunately, due to privacy considerations, the health outcome data (pediatric asthma ED visits and Medicare all-cause mortality in Texas) cannot be publicly distributed.
+Instead, we have included a synthetic dataset, `synth-ped-asthma-data`, as a placeholder.

+**Eleven main data sources are downloaded:**

-### Coal-fired power plant emissions
+1. USA Coal-fired power plant emissions data
+- `AMPD_Unit_with_Sulfur_Content_and_Regulations_with_Facility_Attributes.csv`

-Emissions data are from the US Environmental Protection Agency's [Air Markets Program Data (AMPD)](https://ampd.epa.gov/ampd/).
+- Coal-fired power plan emissions data from the US Environmental Protection Agency's [Air Markets Program Data (AMPD)](https://ampd.epa.gov/ampd/).
 The AMPD provides access to current and historical monthly emissions data on electricity generating units (EGUs), collected as part of EPA's emissions trading programs.
-The downloaded AMPD are named `AMPD_Unit_with_Sulfur_Content_and_Regulations_with_Facility_Attributes.csv`.
-This file contains monthly emissions totals of SO2 (and other chemical emissions), as well as characteristics of the EGUs from 1995-2017.
-The following columns are most relevant to our analysis:

-- `Facility.ID`: unique six-digit facility identification number, also called an ORISPL, assigned by the Energy Information Administration
-- `Unit.ID`: unique identifier for each unit at a facility
-- `Year`: the calendar year during which activity occurred
-- `Month`: the month in which activity occurred
-- `Facility.Longitude`: the physical longitude of the facility
-- `Facility.Latitutde`: the physical latitude of the facility
-- `SO2..tons`: sulfur dioxide (SO2) emissions, in short tons
-- `Has.SO2.Scrub`: denotes use of flue-gas desulfurization (FGD) emissions reduction technologies (i.e., a scrubber is in use)

-Additional variables are not relevant to this analysis, however, a comprehensive list of AMPD column definitions is included for reference (see the downloaded `AMPD_column_definitions.csv` file).
+A comprehensive list of AMPD column definitions is included for reference (see the downloaded `AMPD_column_definitions.csv` file).

+2. US Census 2016 American Community Survey (ACS) data
+- `Census_2016_TxZCTA.RDS`
+- Demographic data were downloaded from the [US Census ACS](https://www.census.gov/programs-surveys/acs) using the R package [`tidycensus`](https://walker-data.com/tidycensus/).
+The R script which generates this data (`./R/outcome-analysis/census-data.R`) has been included for reference.

+3. Daymet Annual Climate Summaries
+- `daymet_v4_prcp_annttl_na_2016.nc`
+- `daymet_v4_tmax_annavg_na_2016.nc`
+- `daymet_v4_tmin_annavg_na_2016.nc`
+- `daymet_v4_vp_annavg_na_2016.nc`
+- High-resolution climate data (annual total precipitation, annual average daily maximum 2-meter air temperature, annual average daily minimum 2-meter air temperature, and annual average daily water vapor pressure), downloaded from ORNL's [Daymet Version 4](https://daac.ornl.gov/DAYMET/guides/Daymet_V4_Annual_Climatology.html).

 ### 2011 mean sulfate concentrations